 The firewall settings of the computer on which EFT Server is installed are blocking the connection.

-There is a version mismatch between your administration interface and the EFT Server service you are trying to administer.
+There is a version mismatch between your console and the EFT Server service you are trying to administer.

 To configure EFT Server for remote administration